StudioEtrange/mambo/README.md

     test:
         image: bash:4.4.23
         command: >
-            bash -c "echo from docker compose : $MAMBO_PORT_MAIN from running container env variable : $$MAMBO_PORT_MAIN"
+            bash -c "echo from docker compose : $NETWORK_PORT_MAIN from running container env variable : $$NETWORK_PORT_MAIN"
     ```

-    * This above only show MAMBO_PORT_MAIN value but $$MAMBO_PORT_MAIN (with double dollar to not have docker-compose replace the value) is empty unless you add this :
+    * This above only show NETWORK_PORT_MAIN value but $$NETWORK_PORT_MAIN (with double dollar to not have docker-compose replace the value) is empty unless you add this :

     ```
     test: